TambuJenny/MCTambu/README.md

 # Presentation

-My name is Tambu Masengui Jenny, programmer for over 2 years focused on Font-end and computer science student.
+My name is Tambu Masengui Jenny, programmer for over 2 years focused on Front-end and computer science student.
 But I also master back-end languages like C# and Python.
 I always had a great vision about programming and I want to take it to a more advanced level in my country, making life easier for my fellow countrymen and showing the benefits of technology in our day, day.

 ## Languages and Technology